Iblouse/Proactive-churn-prevention/blog_post.md

 1. **Day 46** (window start): Approximately half of the 25th percentile (92 × 0.5).
 Before this point, customers haven't yet experienced enough friction to be receptive to retention offers.

-2. **Day 93** (peak): The point where predicted survival curves for high-risk customers show maximum intervention leverage—customers are experiencing issues but haven't made the decision to leave.
+2. **Day 93** (peak): The point where predicted survival curves for high-risk customers show maximum intervention leverage.
+Customers are experiencing issues but haven't made the decision to leave.

 3. **Day 95** (window end): The median predicted days until churn for high-risk customers.
 After this point, more than half of at-risk customers have already churned.